moq-wg/moq-transport/draft-ietf-moq-transport.md

 ({{track-name}}).

 * Track Name: Identifies the track name as defined in ({{track-name}}).

+* Delivery Order: Requests Objects for the subscription be delievered in Ascending (0x0) or Descending (0x1) order.
+See {{priorities}}.
+Values larger than 0x1 are a protocol error.

 * Filter Type: Identifies the type of filter, which also indicates whether the StartGroup/StartObject and EndGroup/EndObject fields will be present.